dhewm/dhewm3-sdk/README.md

 The easiest way to contact me is by creating an issue in this Github repository, or by sending a DM to *caedes* in the [id Tech Forums](http://idtechforums.fuzzylogicinc.com/) or by pinging *caedes* in the #iodoom3 IRC channel on FreeNode.
+If you prefer E-Mail, you can find my address in the [git commits](https://github.com/dhewm/dhewm3-sdk/commit/b7d77c468a42892fa3c03a9ce0683916a110e8db.patch).